rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 A `TcpListener` allows us to listen for TCP connections.
 We've chosen to listen to the address `127.0.0.1:8008`.
 The first four digits are an IP address representing our own computer, and `8080` is the port.
-We've chosen this port becuase HTTP is normally accepted on port 80, but connecting to port 80 requires administrator privledges.
+We've chosen this port because HTTP is normally accepted on port 80, but connecting to port 80 requires administrator privileges.
 Regular users can listen on ports higher than 1024;
 8080 is easy to remember since it's port 80, but twice.

 The `bind` method is sort of like `new`, but with a more descriptive name.
 In